ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 #### Christian-focused output

-1. Practice saying out loud the Lord's prayer (主の祈り) and memorise it:

-天にいます私たちの父よ。
-御名があがめられますように。
-御国が来ますように。
-みこころが天で行なわれるように地でも行なわれますように。
-私たちの日ごとの糧をきょうもお与えください。
-私たちの負いめをお赦しください。
-私たちも、私たちに負いめのある人たちを赦しました。
-私たちを試みに会わせないで、悪からお救いください。
-国と力と栄えは、とこしえにあなたのものだからです。
-アーメン

-2. Do the same thing with the Apostles Creed (使徒信経):

-わたしは、天地の造り主、全能の父である神を信じます。

-また、その独り子、わたしたちの主イエス・キリストを信じます。主は聖霊によって宿り、おとめマリヤから生まれ、ポンテオ・ピラトのもとで苦しみを受け、十字架につけられ、死んで葬られ、よみに降り、三日目に死人のうちからよみがえり、天に昇られました。そして全能の父である神の右に座しておられます。そこから主は生きている人と死んだ人とを審くために来られます。

-また、聖霊を信じます。聖なる公会、聖徒の交わり、罪の赦し、体のよみがえり、永遠の命を信じます。
-アーメン。

-3. Write out the Gospel message in your native language, then translate it into Japanese.
+1. Write out the Gospel message in your native language, then translate it into Japanese.
 Create a recording and memorise it.

-4. Do the same thing with other Bible messages, prayers, testimonies, and your own psalms.
+2. Do the same thing with other Bible messages, prayers, testimonies, and your own psalms.